 PH01:BRK is the first undertaking in the Passive House Initiative.
-In fall of 2016 the 6th year graduate studio along with faculty completed finalized plans for the department's first certified PHIUS+ passive house.
-The house is approximately 2,000 sq ft with 3 bedrooms and bathrooms located in a walkable neighborhood.
+In fall of 2016, the sixth year graduate studio along with faculty completed finalized plans for the department's first certified PHIUS+ passive house.
+The house is approximately 2,000 square foot with 3 bedrooms and bathrooms located in a walkable neighborhood.
 PH01:BRK offers many firsts in many aspects, two being: the first custom passive and net-zero home in South Dakota and the first building to utilize solar PV in Brookings.
-Below you can find the students work including house design, mock-ups, energy modeling, site research, and a number of other tasks required in completing this project.
+Below you can find the students work including house design, mock-ups, energy modeling, site research and a number of other tasks required in completing this project.

-Types of Foundations & Assembly Used in PH01:BRK
+Types of Foundations and Assembly Used in PH01:BRK

 Type of Wall Assembly Used in PH01:BRK